Theresa Knorr: Child abuse

-Theresa Knorr was physically, verbally, and psychologically abusive toward her children, behavior which escalated after her fourth divorce.
+Theresa was physically, verbally, and psychologically abusive toward her children, behavior that escalated after her fourth divorce.
 She also gained a tremendous amount of weight, and became reclusive to the point of disconnecting the home phone and refusing to allow the children to have visitors.
-Knorr and her children lived in Orangevale, California, for many years before moving into a two-bedroom apartment in Sacramento; her eldest son Howard reportedly left home before the move to Sacramento.
+Knorr and her children lived in Orangevale, California for many years before moving into a two-bedroom apartment in Sacramento; her eldest son Howard reportedly left home before the move to Sacramento.
 According to neighbors, the Sacramento apartment was filthy and smelled of urine.
 Neighbors also noticed that the children, whom Knorr never let go outside, seemed fearful, nervous and high-strung.

-For years, Knorr abused and tortured her children in various ways, including beating them, force-feeding them, burning them with cigarettes, and throwing knives at them.
-She made her children hold each other down while she assaulted them.
+For years, Knorr abused and tortured her children in various ways, including beating them, force-feeding them, burning them with cigarettes, and throwing knives at them; one of the children was hit with a knife and the mother cleaned the wound and stopped the bleeding.
+She made her children hold each other down while she assaulted them with a special beating paddle.
 In one instance, Knorr held a pistol to her youngest daughter Terry's head and threatened to kill her.
-Knorr primarily focused her anger and abuse on Terry's older sisters, Suesan and Sheila.
-In an interview, Terry said her mother resented that Suesan and Sheila were maturing and blossoming into attractive young women while she faced the prospect of losing her looks as she aged.
+Knorr primarily focused her anger and abuse on Terry's older sisters, Sheila and Suesan.
+Terry said in an interview that her mother resented that Sheila and Suesan were maturing and blossoming into attractive young women while she faced the prospect of losing her looks as she aged.

 Knorr also believed that her fourth husband, Chet Harris, had turned Suesan into a witch, so Suesan received the worst of Knorr's abuse.
 After one severe beating, Suesan ran away from home.
 She was picked up by police and placed in a psychiatric hospital where she told staff that her mother abused her.
 Knorr denied the abuse claims and told the hospital staff that Suesan had mental issues.
-Authorities did not investigate the matter further and released Suesan back into her mother's custody.
-Knorr immediately punished Suesan by beating her while wearing a pair of leather gloves, and forced Susesan's siblings to take turns in the assault.
-In the subsequent weeks, Knorr handcuffed Suesan to the kitchen table and ordered her other children to stand watch over her.
-She refused to let Suesan leave the house and forced her to drop out of school.
-Knorr also pulled her other children out of school, and most of them never advanced past the eighth grade.
+Authorities interviewed the other children but, out of fear, they denied any abuse.
+Suesan was released back into her mother's custody.
+Knorr immediately punished Suesan by beating her while wearing a pair of leather gloves, and forced Suesan's siblings to take turns in the assault.
+In the subsequent weeks, Knorr handcuffed Suesan to the kitchen table and ordered her other children to stand and watch over her; she remained handcuffed under the table for two years, intermittently being allowed to get up due to pressure sores, and being force fed.
+If she vomited, she was forced to eat the vomit.
+Previously, she had forced Suesan to drop out of school and forbade her to leave the house.
+Knorr also pulled her other children out of school, removing their access to phones and not allowing them outdoors; most of them never advanced past the eighth grade.